 Amanda M. O'Hearn, Ph.D.

 Amanda O'Hearn, Ph.D. is an Associate Professor of Psychiatry at the University of Rochester School of Medicine since September, 2001.
 She is a graduate of Gallaudet University's Clinical Psychology doctoral program.
 Prior to being recruited to the DWC to direct clinical services and launch her academic research career, she completed a post-doctoral fellowship at the University of Miami's Deaf and Hard of Hearing Outpatient Program.

-Dr. O'Hearn has greatly expanded the clinical services available at the DWC, initiating services to children and launching DBT and other forms of group psychotherapy for a range of deaf adults.
-She has attended numerous DBT training programs, including the two-week intensive program as well as other advanced practice DBT seminars focusing on services to children and adolescents.
+Dr. O'Hearn has greatly expanded the clinical services available at the DWC, launching DBT and other forms of group psychotherapy for a range of deaf adults.
+She has attended numerous DBT training programs, including the two-week intensive program as well as other advanced practice DBT seminars.
+She lectures frequently on modifications we have developed to make DBT more accessible to Deaf individuals.
 In addition to her own clinical practice, Dr. O'Hearn supervises all clinical services and clinical staff and interns at the Deaf Wellness Center.
 In addition to her role at the DWC, Dr. O'Hearn conducts research in association with the National Center for Deaf Health Research, also at the University of Rochester Medical Center.

 For a listing of Dr. O'Hearn's publications, see Deaf Wellness Center publications.